HugeLabs/scenarios-helm/use/step1/text.md

-## Deploy a Service
+## Basic Service

-Here is a basic service that we will later wrap in a helm chart.
+We start with a basic service that we will soon wrap in a helm chart.

 <!-- Speaker script:
 To start, we'll create a service from a YAML spec.
 This is a common way to deploy services in Kubernetes.
 We'll start with a very basic service to wrap in a helm chart.
 In this case, we'll deploy an Nginx container that will serve static content, but you could just as easily deploy a containerized application.